Atomic number: 21

 Melting point: 2,806°F (1,541°C)

 Scandium was discovered in 1879 by L.F.
-Nilson and takes its name from the Latin word "Scandia", meaning "Scandinavia".
+Nilson.
+Its name is taken from a Latin word "Scandia", meaning "Scandinavia".

 Scandium (Sc) is a silvery-white metallic transition metal, often classified as a rare earth element (REE), together with yttrium (Y) and the 15 lanthanides (La).
-It has been identified in several minerals, including cerite, orthite, thertveitite, wolframite and euxenite (a niobate, tantalate and titanate of several rare elements in which scandium was originally discovered).
-It is a metal which tarnishes in air (shows a pink colouration), burns easily and reacts with water to produce hydrogen gas.
-Scandium turnings ignite in air with a brilliant yellow flame to form scandium (iii) oxide.
+It has been identified in several minerals, including cerite, orthite, thortveitite, wolframite, and euxenite (a niobate, tantalate, and titanate of several rare elements in which scandium was originally discovered).
+It is a metal that tarnishes in the air (shows a pink coloration), burns quickly, and reacts with water to produce hydrogen gas.
+Scandium turnings ignite in the air with a brilliant yellow flame to form scandium (iii) oxide.
 The main application of scandium elements is in aluminum-scandium alloys (Sc-Al alloys) for minor aerospace industry components.
-The common content is 2% scandium.
+The standard content is 2% scandium.
 The addition of scandium to aluminum limits an excessive grain growth that occurs in the heat-affected zone of welded aluminum components.
-It is a light material with a higher melting point than aluminum, giving it uses in aerospace and other manufacturing, such as racing bicycles.
-Another application is scandium-aluminum alloys can be used in some sports equipment, including baseball bats, lacrosse sticks, as well as bicycle frames and related components.
-Packaging of our scandium elements products are clearly tagged and labeled externally to ensure efficient identification and quality control.
+It is a light material with a higher melting point than aluminum.
+It is used in aerospace and other production, such as racing bicycles.
+Another application is that scandium-aluminum alloys can be used in some sports equipment, including baseball bats, lacrosse sticks, and bicycle frames, and related components.
+Packaging our scandium elements products is carefully tagged and labeled externally to ensure efficient identification and quality control.

-Applications for scandium have not yet been fully investigated and its use is limited primarily to research.
+Applications for scandium have not yet been thoroughly investigated, and its use is limited primarily to research.